ckan/ckanext-googleanalytics/README.rst

    website is on the package page, where number of downloads are displayed next to each resource.

-9. Consider running the import command reguarly as a cron job, or remember to run it by hand, or your statistics won't get updated.
+8. Consider running the import command reguarly as a cron job, or remember to run it by hand, or your statistics won't get updated.

 Authorization
 --------------

+*CKAN 1.x only*

-Before you can access the data, you need to set up the OAUTH details which you can do by following the `instructions <https://developers.google.com/analytics/resources/tutorials/hello-analytics-api>`_ the outcome of which will be a file called credentials.json which should look like credentials.json.template with the relevant fields completed.
+Before ckanext-googleanalytics can retrieve statistics from Google Analytics, you need to set up the OAUTH details which you can do by following the `instructions <https://developers.google.com/analytics/resources/tutorials/hello-analytics-api>`_ the outcome of which will be a file called credentials.json which should look like credentials.json.template with the relevant fields completed.
 These steps are below for convenience:

 1. Visit the `Google APIs Console <https://code.google.com/apis/console>`_